front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 - your FC module in Magento is up to date (front-commerce/magento1-module >= 1.3.0 & front-commerce/magento2-module >= 2.3.0)
 - you didn't override the `<AddressForm />` component or apply the updates to your own version.
 You can have a look at these two commits ([807fa0a8](https://gitlab.com/front-commerce/front-commerce/-/commit/807fa0a81669067b9e78ebe412de1c71ced35a90) & [49be4da9](https://gitlab.com/front-commerce/front-commerce/-/commit/49be4da9d0efa47eaac8d06dad80a689f4260dc6)) to learn how to update your own component.

+### Virtual products for Magento 2

+In release 2.2.0 we've added support for Virtual Products in Magento 1.
+It is now possible to use them in Magento 2.

+If you want to use this feature, please ensure that your checkout customization **support skipping the shipping step** for Carts only containing virtual products.

 ### Bundle products (Magento 2)